Pasta cui Vruccoli Ariminata proves pasta doesn’t have to be covered in butter or cream to be packed with flavor.

 The dishes are earthy, whole, produced with the foods produced or found locally, and altogether healthy.
 This recipe was one I had to read through several times.
 Why?
 Well, I wasn't sure I was reading it correctly, in that I was absolutely processing the pasta and broccoli my neighbor's grandmother made all those years ago.
 But to find it here, now?
 And this was not linguine with broccoli, this was penne with broccoli rabe.

 Don’t overcook the broccoli rabe.
-It gets no more than one minute in boiling water and is then plunged into an ice bath to preserve the beautiful, bright green color, as well as the crunch.
+Boil for no more than one minute, then plunge into an ice bath to preserve the beautiful, bright green color, as well as the crunch.
 It will heat and cook in the sauce momentarily and be PERFECT at the moment you plate up.

 Once my pan is hot, the sauce builds quickly, but the key is to keep the pan hot over medium high heat and stirring occasionally enough to avoid anything burning.
 I reserve about a cup of the cooking water from the pasta just in case I need to thin the sauce enough to be able to give the finished pasta dish a good toss.